 Before we get into the nitty-gritty of gift taxes, let’s define what a gift actually is in the eyes of the IRS.
 A gift is basically anything of value that you transfer to another individual or entity without expecting anything of equal or greater value in return.

 Everyone gets an annual gift tax exclusion.
 This is the dollar amount value in gifts you can provide to each individual without having to worry about taxes.
-The Trump Tax Plan raised that threshold to $15,000 after it remained stagnant for a few years.
+The Trump Tax Plan raised that threshold to $16,000 for 2022.

 But don’t worry if you give away more than that during those years.
-If you go above the $15,000 gift tax limit, you most likely would just need to file some extra paperwork come tax season.
-For instance, you’d need to report the gifts that totaled more than $15,000 in value per individual (or whatever the annual gift tax exclusion is at the time).
+If during 2022 you went the $16,000 gift tax limit, you most likely would just need to file some extra paperwork come tax season.
+For instance, you’d need to report the gifts that totaled more than $16,000 in value per individual (or whatever the annual gift tax exclusion is at the time).

 You must report the gifts that exceed the annual exclusion on IRS Form 709, officially known as the United States Gift (and Generation-Skipping Transfer) Tax Return.

 The IRS requires this to keep track of your lifetime gift and estate tax exemption.
 Once you breach that threshold, Uncle Sam comes for a slice.

 You’re probably wondering why there are two different tax limits: the annual exclusion and the lifetime exemption.
 We’ll do away with the jargon and break it down in plain English.